ryedin/site/_reference/security.md

 ## VPC Isolation

 All of the infrastructure that Convox creates for you runs inside a Virtual Priate Cloud ([VPC](https://aws.amazon.com/vpc/)).
 This provides additional isolation at the networking layer.
-By default, all resources such as datastores are created in such a way that they can only be access from inside the VPC.
+By default, all resources such as datastores are created in such a way that they can only be accessed from inside the VPC.

 ## Load Balancers